Sule Skerry: Flora and fauna

 The island is treeless, since few trees would withstand the high winds of winter and salt spray environment.
 The dominant plant is maritime mayweed (Tripleurospermum maritimum).

-Sule Skerry together with Sule Stack are listed as a Special Protection Area as they are home during the breeding season to thousands of puffins and gannets and smaller numbers of the rarer Leach's storm petrel and storm petrels.
-Note that Leach's petrel visit the island but breeding is not proved.
-Since the first visiting birds in 2003 there is now a large breeding population of gannets; a possible overflow from nearby Sule Stack.
+Sule Skerry together with Sule Stack are listed as a Special Protection Area as they are home during the breeding season to thousands of puffins, gannets, smaller numbers of the rarer Leach's storm petrel, and storm petrels.
+Leach's storm petrel visit the island, however breeding is not proved.
+Since the first visiting birds in 2003, there is now a large breeding population of gannets; a possible overflow from nearby Sule Stack.

 Every three years the puffins and other seabirds on Sule Skerry are monitored by a team of birders called the Sule Skerry Ringing Group.
-They have been monitoring the seabirds on the island since 1975.
+The group have been monitoring the seabirds on the island since 1975.

 Important Bird Area

-The island (along with Sule Stack) has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding populations of several species of seabirds.
+The island (alongside Sule Stack) has been designated an Important Bird Area (IBA) by BirdLife International, because it supports breeding populations of several species of seabirds.